Foreign Intelligence Surveillance Act: Subsequent developments

 Legal experts experienced in national security issues are divided on how broadly the new law could be interpreted or applied.
 Some believe that due to subtle changes in the definitions of terms such as "electronic surveillance", it could empower the government to conduct warrantless physical searches and even seizures of communications and computer devices and their data which belong to U.S. citizens while they are in the United States, if the government contended that those searches and potential seizures were related to its surveillance of parties outside the United States.
 Intelligence officials, while declining to comment directly on such possibilities, respond that such interpretations are overly broad readings of the act, and unlikely to actually occur.

 In a September 10, 2007 address at a symposium on modernizing FISA held at Georgetown University Law Center's National Security Center, Kenneth L. Wainstein, Assistant Attorney General for National Security, argued against the current six-month sunset provision in the Protect America Act of 2007, saying that the broadened surveillance powers the act provides for should be made permanent.
 Wainstein proposed that internal audits by the Office of the Director of National Intelligence and the National Security Division of the Justice Department, with reporting to select groups of Congressmen, would ensure that the expanded capability would not be abused.

-Also on September 10, DNI Mike McConnell testified before the Senate Committee on Homeland Security and Governmental Affairs that the Protect America Act had helped foil a major terror plot in Germany.
-U.S. intelligence-community officials questioned the accuracy of McConnell's testimony and urged his office to correct it, which he did in a statement issued September 12, 2007.
-Critics cited the incident as an example of the Bush administration's exaggerated claims and contradictory statements about surveillance activities.
-Counterterrorism officials familiar with the background of McConnell's testimony said they did not believe he made inaccurate statements intentionally as part of any strategy by the administration to persuade Congress to make the new eavesdropping law permanent.
-Those officials said they believed McConnell gave the wrong answer because he was overwhelmed with information and merely mixed up his facts.
+Also on September 10, DNI Mike McConnell testified before the Senate Committee on Homeland Security and Governmental Affairs.
+He mistakenly claimed that the Protect America Act had helped foil a major terror plot in Germany.